Know the Most Important New Mortgage Rules for 2014

-Last week, new mortgage regulations designed to protect borrowers from risky lending practices went into effect, but it may make the first-time homebuyer experience a little more difficult for some borrowers.
+With the start of 2014 well underway, new mortgage regulations designed to protect borrowers from risky lending practices went into effect, but it may make the first time home buyer experience a little more difficult for some borrowers.

 There are two core rules that lenders like New American Funding must comply with in order to meet the "back-to-basics" approach of the Consumer Financial Protection Bureau: the Ability to Repay Rule and Qualified Mortgages.
 Here's what you need to know about these rules.